 - If you are a high school athlete hoping to play at the collegiate level, check out the Pacific Athletic Alliance’s website.
 They are a non-profit organization serving Hawai’i’s high school athletes.
 Their website contains an incredible amount of valuable information about NCAA and NAIA eligibility, recruiting calendars, paying for college, and more.

 - With a couple months of high school under your belt, it’s time to begin thinking about possible career pathways you might be interested in.
 Knowing where you want to end up will help you determine which college or university might be appropriate for you.
 Consider your skills and interests, as well as your core values when considering possible occupations.
-Visit the Bridges website to find some assessments that might help you to find a career that suits you, and download the Bridges Assessments Overview for some information about the tools Bridges offers.
+Don’t forget to use the various tools available on Naviance to explore careers and colleges!

-- You’ll need a login and password to enter the Bridges site, so contact your regional counselor to get yours!
+- You’ll need a login and password to enter the Naviance site, so contact your regional counselor if you don’t have yours.

 - Take a moment on December 19 to remember our princess, Ke Ali’i Bernice Pauahi Bishop, and how much she loved her Hawaiian people.
 Without Pauahi’s largess, Kamehameha Schools and the Kamehameha Scholars program would not exist.
 Mahalo, Pauahi!

 - Merry Christmas from the entire Kamehameha Scholars staff.
 Have a blessed and safe Christmas holiday!

 - First semester grades are in.
 How did you do?
 Remember, your GPA is one area which potential colleges will look closely at.
 If you’re having trouble in any classes, now is the time to schedule a meeting with your teacher and/or your high school counselor.